Performance Task Assessments

 When will the tasks be administered?

-- Schools have the option of choosing their participation date any time between March 4-15.
+- Schools have the option of choosing their participation date during the pre-set administration window in March.

 - There is no make-up date for students who are absent on the administration day.